g-wilson/seba/README.md

 Email identity can currently be verified in 2 ways:

 - Sending a token in an email to an email address (i.e. "magic link")
-- Google sign in authorization code
+- Google sign in ID token validation (supporting "Google One-Tap")

 ### oAuth 2.0